-power in any case in which he or she considers it desirable to do so, and subject to the approval of the Attorney General-

-- (a) to initiate and undertake criminal proceedings against any person before any court for an offence against the law of The Gambia - (b) to take over and continue any criminal proceeding that has been instituted by any other person or authority; - (c) to discontinue, at any stage before judgement is delivered, any criminal proceeding instituted or undertaken by himself or herself or any other person or authority:
+- 1. The Director of Public Prosecutions shall have power in any case in which he or she considers it desirable to do so, and subject to the approval of the Attorney General - a. to initiate and undertake criminal proceedings against any person before any court for an offence against the law of The Gambia; - b. to take over and continue any such criminal proceedings that have been instituted by any other person or authority; - c. to discontinue at any stage before judgement is delivered any criminal proceedings instituted or undertaken by himself or herself or any other person or authority: